nielsboecker/HoloRepository-Core/HoloStorageAccessor/README.md

 Once the image is built load the configuration, just run

 ```
-docker run -it --rm --env-file config.env -p 3200:3200 holo-storage-accessor
+docker run -it --rm --env-file .env -p 3200:3200 holo-storage-accessor
 ```
 You can then access the container via localhost:3200

 ## Configuration
 Accessor application uses the following environmental variables as configuration.

-If using docker, the environment configuration fields can be set via `config.env`.
+If using docker, the environment configuration fields can be set via `.env`.

 If not, `export` the variables before running the program.